MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 1. Select your Microsoft Sentinel Workspace you created in the previous labs.

 1. Select **Analytics** from the Configuration area.
 By default, you will see the *Active rules*.
-Click on *Rule templates*.

-1. Search for and select **Create incidents based on Microsoft Defender for Cloud**.
+1. Select the **Create incidents based on Microsoft Defender for Cloud** rule.
 This rule was activated by the Defender for Cloud connector we configured in "Module 6 - Exercise 1 - Task 4".

 1. On the right blade, select the **Edit** button.